Password vs Two-Factor Authentication (2FA)

 risk

 Security method requiring two different forms of verification to access an account—typically something you know (password) and something you have (phone, authenticator app, or hardware key)—providing critical protection against unauthorized access even if passwords are compromised.
+Also known as: 2FA.

 Read full definition